MathRlz/RetEva/README.md

 | `evaluator/webapi/` | FastAPI routers + server-rendered UI + visual builder |
 | `configs/`, `configs/campaign/` | experiment configs; campaign configs + runbook |
 | `baselines/`, `m1c_check.py` | parity baselines and the gate |

-## Known limitations

-- **CEER is near-zero on PubMedQA** — those questions carry almost no drug/dose language.
-The safety-metric story needs medication speech (admed / hani).
-- **LLM-backed nodes are reproducible per server, not absolutely.** `llm.seed` is forwarded and `temperature: 0` is the default, but the server's model build/quantization is outside the report.
-Local models (ASR, embedders) are seed-reproducible.
-- **The web UI's charts are browser-rendered** (light/dark, via the theme toggle) — fine for exploration, not for print.
-Use `branch-report --plot-format pdf` for publication figures.
-- **Control flow that changes the graph shape at run time** (self-RAG-until-confident, adaptive hop counts, agentic loops) is deliberately out of scope; the sanctioned escape hatch is a composite node with a fixed artifact contract.
-- Image modality is designed, not built (architecture doc §13 tracks what is open).
-The C7 correctors (rule/kb/phonetic/clinical/llm) are built and measured (C7.7); the patient-context grounding leg was cut from scope (`docs/archive/C7_GROUNDED_CORRECTION_PLAN.md`).